top of page

 What Happens If You Don't Get Enough?

-When you don't have enough of something that your body needs it's called a deficiency and B12 deficiency can be incredible bad for your health if it's not spotted and dealt with quickly enough.
-Anaemia is where you don't have enough red blood cells or haemoglobin which is inside red blood cells.
-This can cause:
+When you don't have enough of something that your body needs, it's called a deficiency, and a B12 deficiency can be incredibly bad for your health if it's not spotted and dealt with quickly enough.
+Anaemia is when you don't have enough red blood cells or haemoglobin, which is inside red blood cells.

 • Extreme tiredness (fatigue)